danielberkompas/danielberkompas.github.io/_posts/2016-01-28-seo-tags-in-phoenix.md

 end
 ```

+This is pretty similar to the first approach outlined above.

 If you didn't want to have to define these functions on every view, you could create a mixin that would define default implementations of these `title` and `meta` functions.

 ```elixir